hackermondev/hackermondev/README.md

 ![image](https://github-readme-stats.vercel.app/api/top-langs/?username=hackermondev)
 ![image](https://github-readme-stats.vercel.app/api?username=hackermondev&count_private=1)

+*I really hate that Javascript is my top language for some reason*

 ### Fun Fact

 I always have a lot of good ideas but not the resources to execute them!